avine/ns-logger/README.md

 </script>
 ```

-You can also import the package in your code and bundle your application with `webpack` fro example or any other bundler of your choice.
+You can also import the package in your code and bundle your application with `webpack` for example or any other bundler of your choice.

 ## Contribute